In this article you will learn:

 A little about herbs and how to use them properly

 Why herbs must be used judiciously, even though they're natural

 Some great herbs to incorporate that are relatively safe

 It is true that herbs and herbal medicine can be a powerful intervention for healing a wide variety of ailments.
-Although I've had my fair share of experience with them through things like TCM (traditional Chinese medicine) or Ayurveda, or just plain old biohacking adventures, overall herbs are not necessarily part of The Everyday Basics of your foundation like vitamins, minerals, enzymes, antioxidants and probiotics.
+Although I've had my fair share of experience with them through things like TCM (traditional Chinese medicine) or Ayurveda, or just plain old biohacking adventures, overall herbs are not necessarily part of The 5 Pillars of Optimal Health such as vitamins, minerals, enzymes, antioxidants and probiotics.

 Herbs are Nature’s medications, and while they can have powerful effects, this doesn’t always mean a good thing.
 Remember that the best approach is to find the simplest, highest reward for the least amount of risk.
 It's better to care more about long-term, sustainable habits rather than periodic, short bursts of random interventions.

 Herbs for the most part do not work with all of these considerations.
 There are a few that can be used long term, but even those lack longitudinal studies and have certain downsides.
 Rhodiola for example, is a well-known herb in the class of adaptogens, or herbs that regulate processes in your body, whether they are too high or too low.

 Particularly, it’s great for stress and Burnout.
 It is generally well tolerated, but it can compete for detoxification and therefore interact with lots of medications in potentially dangerous ways.(1) Ashwagandha, an amazing herb for a variety of conditions and one that I highlight in my sleep interventions article, is a great adaptogen but can increase thyroid hormones or interact with certain drugs of diabetes, blood

 Now does all this mean you should avoid herbs?
 Not at all.
 In fact, a few of the